You’ve seen those classy, upright city bikes cruising along Amsterdam canals.

 Dutch bikes are very good for practical cycling at low to moderate speeds, such as commuting, errands, deliveries, and other personal transportation.
 Their upright posture is comfortable, and the bikes themselves tend to be extremely low-maintenance and steady under heavy loads.

 However, Dutch bikes are very heavy, too large for small spaces or transit, inefficient for sporty riding, and not agile.
-If you want a sportier but still practical alternative, then consider a touring, gravel, hybrid, or fitness bike.
+If you want a sportier but still practical alternative, then consider a touring, gravel, or hybrid/fitness bike.

 While they’re an icon of Dutch transportation, similar bikes are actually common around the world.
 Similar bikes abound in countries from England to China, or at least they did until cars became relatively affordable.